wevote/WeVoteCordova/README.md

 If you can't find a file called `WebApp/build/bundle.js` on your machine, don't proceed until you can find it.

 Note July 2020:  It is **so much better** if you are using 13.x node.
-The latest 14.x nodehas a minimum version dependency with node-sass, and there are other unpredictable issues that crop up that occasionally prevent the app from loading.
+The latest 14.x node has a minimum version dependency with node-sass, and there are other unpredictable issues that crop up that occasionally prevent the app from loading.